robmooney/graphviz-clm/README.md

 - Commenting/uncommenting using `Cmd-/`

 ## Installation
-Copy `Graphviz.plist` to BBEdit's Language Modules folder.
+Copy `Graphviz.plist` to the Language Modules folder in `~/Library/Application Support/BBEdit/`.

-If you select `BBEdit > Folders > Language Modules` in the BBEdit menu bar, the folder will be opened for you in the Finder.
+If you select `BBEdit > Folders > Language Modules` in BBEdit, the folder will be opened for you in the Finder.